secretGeek/til/reading_notes/Livio_Why.md

 "Everywhere there is a source of food there's some form of life that finds it."
 Told to Feynman by his dad in relation to lice on birds whose excretions caused bacteria to blossom

-Robert Cialdini Influence

-Reciprocity

-Rejection then retreat

-There is no expedient to which a man will not resort to avoid the real labor of thinking.

---Sir Joshua Reynolds

-Commitments should be active public and effortful.

-Jigsaw teaching techniques for racial integration of classroom or for getting groups that were formerly enemies combative to work together increase harmony.
-A first step.
-Deserves more attention.
-I love that it integrates social encoding advantage and student as teacher and social skill development as well.
-Super useful.

-(But which book was this covered in??)